ICE (FPGA): iCE40 LP & LM

 The iCE40 LP (low power) and LM (low power with hard IP) parts are intended for use in battery-powered devices as hardware accelerators and I/O port expanders, and for use in the same applications as iCE40 Ultra and UltraLite parts.
 Compared to the Ultra parts, LP and LM parts are available in a wider range of footprints, offer a greater number of resources (I/O pins, embedded RAM, and logic elements), but consume more power.

-LP devices differ from the Ultra devices in that they do not include hard IP cores.
-Instead, any interface logic must be implemented in the FPGA fabric.
-This is generally less preferable, as so-called "soft cores" are less power-efficient than hard cores, and often are unable to operate at the same frequencies.
-A soft core also reduces the number of logic cells available to the application.
 LM devices integrate two I²C and two SPI hard cores, as well as two strobe generators.
-Most LP and LM devices integrate one or two phase-locked loops.
+LP devices however lack hard IP cores, so logic cells must be spent to implement interface logic as "soft cores", which are less power-efficient and often slower than hard cores.
+Larger LP devices and all LM devices integrate one or two phase-locked loops.

 The families were launched in mid 2011 and entered volume production in mid 2012.
 They won the Elektra Digital Semiconductor Product of the Year award for 2012.
 In 2015, it was announced that ZTE would use LM devices to provide sensor hub and infrared remote control functionality in its Star 2 smartphone.